Christine Lambrecht: Federal Minister of Defence, 2021–2023

 Lambrecht was named Federal Minister of Defence in the cabinet of Olaf Scholz, taking office on 8 December 2021.
 At the time, German defence forces were in a very bad condition.
 In one of her first speeches, Lambrecht asked for more money for the German army.
-Referring to many deficiencies in the materiel, she said that the army was too often ridiculed for helicopters that did not fly and Indeed, that the army was lacking worth of ammunition had been known for years at the time.
+Referring to many deficiencies in the materiel, she said that the army was too often ridiculed for helicopters that did not fly and That the army was lacking worth of ammunition had been known for years at the time.

 Early in her tenure, Lambrecht and Germany as a whole were severely criticized for their very sluggish response to requests by Kyiv for military aid in face of the threatening Russian invasion.
 In January 2022 Lambrecht and much of the German public opinion eschewed weapons in favour of non-lethal items.
 In the end, Lambrecht offered 5,000 helmets and a field hospital and said that it was "a clear signal that Germany was behind Ukraine".
 Lambrecht probably intended it as such, but the offer was received very differently.
 Ukraine's capital's mayor, Vitaly Klitschko dismissed it as "a joke".
 In Germany itself reactions were no less critical.
 Many media thought that Germany was the laughing stock of international politics and was proving itself to be unreliable.
 Criticism centered on Lambrecht's actions, and the incidents that she had caused while barely two months in office.

 In early February Lambrecht oversaw efforts to send up to 350 more German troops to Lithuania, reinforcing a German-led NATO Enhanced Forward Presence combat unit deployed there to deter a Russian attack on the Baltic states.
 After the start of the Russian invasion of Ukraine on 24 February, Scholz held his Zeitenwende speech on 27 February.
 Immediately after this speech, the ministry of defense requested 250 firms to mobilize every resource in order to make the Bundeswehr combat ready as soon as possible.